 If you’re nervous about online banking, note that your deposits with Capital One 360 will be protected by the Federal Deposit Insurance Corporation, just like at any brick-and-mortar bank.
 In addition, your data is fully encrypted and protected by several layers of security such as firewalls, intrusion detection, and multi-factor authentication.

-The interest rate, currently 0.75% APY, isn’t the highest you can find online, but it’s still pretty competitive — especially when you consider that the national average is .09%, according to Bankrate.
+Capital One 360 Performance Savings has a lot of appeal, the interest rate, currently 1.00% APY, isn’t the highest you can find online, but it’s still pretty competitive — especially when you consider that the national average is .09%, according to Bankrate.
 Add that to this account’s other perks, including no fees and no account minimums, and you’ve got a compelling savings option.
 Here are the account features at a glance:

 - No maintenance fees: At other banks, you may have to pay a fee just to have an account.